openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

-title: Reviewer Workflow Guide
+title: Reviewer guide

-# Reviewer Workflow Guide
+# Reviewer guide

 As a reviewer, you can access your review task in two ways:
 1. Using the direct link in the review request email.